corndel-swe/java-hackulator/README.md

    ./mvnw clean compile
    ```

-   You should see some output in the terminal saying the packages have been
+   You should see some output in the terminal saying the build is successful.
-   audited.
 If you've got this far, great!
 You're on track.

-> [!NOTE]
->
-> If you see a message about "vulnerabilities", don't worry.
-We aren't deploying
-> our code.
-This is something we'll talk about later.

 ## Testing